Edgefield Secondary School

 Edgefield Secondary School (EFSS) is a co-educational government secondary school in Punggol, Singapore.
+Established in 2011, the school offers Express, Normal (Academic), and Normal (Technical) streams.
+The school has a compulsory taekwondo programme, which is part of the Learning for Life Programme (LLP), and participation in school-wide initiatives such as the Future Ready Programme (FRP) and the Apple Education Programme (AEP).

 History

+In 2011, Edgefield Secondary School was established by the Ministry of Education.

-Mr Leong Kok Kee was assigned to Edgefield Secondary School as the Principal in 2011 by the Ministry of Education.
+Mr Leong Kok Kee was appointed the school’s first principal in 2011 by the Ministry of Education.

 On 12 July 2013, the school had its official opening ceremony.

-In 2015, the first batch of Secondary 4 Express students had 93.3% scoring 5 or more passes for O-Levels, which outdid the national average of 83.3%.

 The school took part in SG50 as well by setting a new record in the Singapore Book of Records.
 In collaboration with the Singapore Taekwondo Federation (STF), 1,400 Taekwondo students from Edgefield Secondary School gathered to create a human formation of the SG50 logo to mark Singapore's Golden Jubilee.
 Students broke 2,800 planks in a team formation, setting the new record for the “Most Number of Planks Broken in Kicking Sequence” in the largest local Taekwondo demonstration.

-On 21 October 2016, then vice-principal Mr Lee Peck Ping took over as the new principal after Mr Leong Kok Kee was transferred to Regent Secondary School.
+On 21 October 2016, then vice-principal Lee Peck Ping took over as the new principal after Leong Kok Kee was transferred to Regent Secondary School.

-In 2018, phone lockers were also introduced to allow teachers to keep the students phones in their classroom locked away till the end of the day.
+In 2018, phone lockers were also introduced to allow teachers to keep the students’ phones in their classroom locked away till the end of the day.
 In 2022, the vice-principal introduced the Red-Zone area in the classroom blocks.
-Students seen with their mobile phone devices would have their phones confiscated.
+Students seen with their mobile phone devices in the Red Zones would have their phones confiscated.

-The school has also undergone a major aesthetic revamp around school in 2022.
+In 2022, the school underwent significant renovation to provide for an environment more conducive to learning.

+In 2024, Simon Foo Jung Hin was appointed as the new principal of Edgefield Secondary School as part of the Ministry of Education's annual appointment and posting exercise.
+Prior to his appointment, he served as the vice-principal at Yuying Secondary School.
+He succeeded Lee Peck Ping, who was transferred to Hwa Chong Institution.